pandas-dev/pandas/doc/source/user_guide/io.rst

 .. _io.excel_writing_buffer:

-When using the ``engine_kwargs`` parameter, pandas will pass these arguments to the engine.For this, it is important to know which function pandas is using internally.
+When using the ``engine_kwargs`` parameter, pandas will pass these arguments to the engine.
+For this, it is important to know which function pandas is using internally.

 * For the engine openpyxl, pandas is using :func:`openpyxl.Workbook` to create a new sheet and :func:`openpyxl.load_workbook` to append data to an existing sheet.
 The openpyxl engine writes to (``.xlsx``) and (``.xlsm``) files.